binary-person/colossal-tortoise/README.md

     "thread_number": {...},....
 }
 ```
-Note that jobs that hasn't started yet will not appear in the worker result as `http_response[threadnumber].finished === false`.
-The `http_response[threadnumber]` object will not exist if the job hasn't started yet.
+Note that threads which haven't started yet will not appear in the worker result as `worker_result[threadnumber].finished === false` nor will the object `worker_result[threadnumber]` exist.
 This is to keep track if the workers that are joining up to process the job needs to work on new threads or work on threads by slow workers.

 ### Creating a job
 Simply go to the Colossal Tortoise server page and click on "Create/Edit Job".
 From there, you can upload your workerjs script.